US STOCKS-Wall St moves higher as tech gains offset weak economic data

 By Tanya Agrawal

-May 1 (Reuters) - Wall Street was higher in early afternoon trading on Monday as gains in technology stocks, led by Apple, more than offset weak economic data and pushed the Nasdaq to another record high.
+May 1 (Reuters) - Wall Street was higher in late morning trading on Monday as gains in technology stocks, led by Apple, more than offset weak economic data and pushed the Nasdaq to another record high.

-The S&P 500 technology index was up 0.66 percent, with Microsoft and Facebook also hitting all-time highs.
-Including the tech sector, five of the 11 major S&P 500 sectors were higher.
+The S&P 500 technology index was up 0.6 percent – one of only four among the 11 major S&P 500 sectors to post gains.

 The other sectors were kept in check by weak construction spending and manufacturing data that came on the heels of weak first-quarter GDP data on Friday and ahead of the monthly jobs data at the end of this week.

-U.S. Secretary of the Treasury Steve Mnuchin said it could take up to two years to have economic growth reach three percent and that tax cuts and regulatory relief would help get there.

-Construction spending unexpectedly fell in March amid a pause in private construction investment after five straight months of increases.
+Construction spending unexpectedly fell in March from a record high amid a pause in private construction investment after five straight months of increases.

 The industrials and materials indexes were little changed.